segabl/pd2-sh-complements/README.md

 *Removing this aim assist will make it harder to hit enemies at distance with low accuracy weapons.*

 - LMGs
-  - Added back 20% reduced movement speed penalty
+  - Added 15% reduced movement speed penalty

 *Even after the nerfs LMGs are still very powerful with very little drawbacks.*
 *Adding back the movement speed penalty gives a more unique drawback than nerfing stats.*

 - Miniguns
-  - Added back 20% reduced movement speed penalty
+  - Added 15% reduced movement speed penalty
   - Added damage falloff
   - Increased damage by 10%